DuncanCragg/ForestReact/README.md

 ## _"Why is that better?"_

-This consistent object graph traversal combined with the pure functional state transformation makes the domain logic simple and powerful.
+This consistent object graph traversal for all state (component, peer component, user input, remote data), combined with the pure functional state transformation makes the domain logic simple and powerful.

 It puts a lot of power into small state reducer or transformation functions and expressions - one single dot `.` can give a component access to all the state around it,